Clintons agree to in-person depositions in 11th-hour offer to avoid contempt vote in Jeffrey Epstein investigation

 (CNN) — Bill and Hillary Clinton have agreed to appear for in-person depositions in Washington, DC, in the congressional Jeffrey Epstein probe, caving in hopes of avoiding a looming House contempt of Congress vote.

-It was not immediately clear whether House Oversight Chairman James Comer would accept the eleventh-hour offer, scuttling a full House vote to hold the former president and former secretary of state in contempt for their repeated refusals to testify for months.
+It was not immediately clear whether the last-minute acquiescence would work, as GOP leaders indicated Tuesday the Clintons’ still needed to agree to specific terms.
+House Speaker Mike Johnson said a deadline of Tuesday at noon had been set to “work out the details,” and both he and House Oversight Committee Chairman James Comer said a full House vote remained possible this week to hold the former president and former secretary of state in contempt for their repeated refusals to testify for months.

+“If it’s not done satisfactorily, then we’ll proceed with the contempt,” Johnson said.

+At issue is whether the Clintons have accepted the standard deposition terms outlined in the subpoenas issued to them: transcribed, filmed depositions in February with no time limit, according to a person familiar the matter.
+While the Clintons said Monday they would come a testify, Comer said Monday the terms under which they would appear were not clear.

-Still, the latest proposal, which has not been independently reviewed by CNN, shows the lengths to which the Clintons are willing to go to avoid the vote, which could ultimately carry legal consequences.
+Still, the Clintons’ latest proposal, which has not been independently reviewed by CNN, shows the lengths to which they are willing to go to avoid the vote, which could ultimately carry legal consequences.

 “They negotiated in good faith.
 You did not.
 They told you under oath what they know, but you don’t care.
 But the former President and former Secretary of State will be there.
-They look forward to setting a precedent that applies to everyone,” Clinton spokesperson Angel Ureña said in a defiant X post to Comer.
+They look forward to setting a precedent that applies to everyone,” Clinton spokesperson Angel Ureña said in a defiant X post to Comer on Monday.

-Comer said in a statement Monday evening that he still had questions on the offer.

-“The Clintons’ counsel has said they agree to terms, but those terms lack clarity yet again and they have provided no dates for their depositions.
-The only reason they have said they agree to terms is because the House has moved forward with contempt,” he said.
-“I will clarify the terms they are agreeing to and then discuss next steps with my committee members.”

-The top Democrat on the Oversight Committee, however, said he didn’t see a scenario where the panel’s chairman didn’t accept the offer.
+Before Comer and Johnson’s remarks Tuesday, the top Democrat on the Oversight Committee said he didn’t see a scenario where the panel’s chairman didn’t accept the Clintons’ offer.
 The Clintons, he told CNN, had “accepted every single term that has been laid out by Comer.”

 “We’ve said from day one that we wanted Bill Clinton to testify in front of the Oversight Committee.
 We’ve been repeating that and we’ve been working obviously with their teams.
 And so, I’m glad they’re going to testify,” Rep. Robert Garcia said.